emmalexandria/colorrs/README.md

 # colorrs

 *Important caveat: In all implementation details, this application should be flawlessly cross-platform.
 However, I haven't yet had the time to actually boot up VMs to test it.*

 <img width="1392" height="409" alt="output" src="https://github.com/user-attachments/assets/e815ee96-613e-4c9f-9f43-4c8623bee448" />

 Colorrs is an alternative to [shell-color-scripts](https://gitlab.com/dwt1/shell-color-scripts).
 This was initially motivated simply by the fact that it can be hellishly slow at picking a random script.
+If you're unfamiliar, `shell-color-scripts` essentially prints a random little image in your terminal showing off your terminal colours.

 The headline is that (on my machine) it's much faster at choosing a random script (around here we call them patterns), and about 2-3x faster at displaying a pre-selected script.
 In addition, it's effortlessly cross platform.
 Instead of relying on shell scripts, it has a `.toml` format for patterns.
 Think